graphile/postgraphile-lambda-example/README.md

 cp .env.template .env
 ```

-And modify the `src/postgraphileOptions.js` file to your taste.
+And modify the `src/postgraphileOptions.js` and `serverless.yml` files to your taste.

-Finally run:
+## Automatic Deployment with Serverless.js

+#### Deployment Prerequisites

+- [serverless](https://serverless.com/framework/docs/providers/aws/guide/installation/) - `yarn global add serverless`

+After configuring your `.env` file, ~/.aws/credentials, and postgraphileOptions.js, you can deploy to AWS using serverless.js by running:

 ```
-yarn build
+yarn deploy
 ```

+## Setting up a Lambda endpoint manually

+If you prefer not to use the serverless.js framewwork, you can also deploy your lambda function manually.

-This will result in a `lambda.zip` file that you can upload to Amazon Lambda.
+0. Run `yarn build` to create `lambda.zip` file that you can upload to Amazon Lambda.

-## Setting up a Lambda endpoint

 1. Visit https://console.aws.amazon.com/lambda/home and click 'Create function'
 2. Select "Author from scratch" and give your function a name, select the most recent Node.js release (at least 8.10+), create (or select) a role (I granted "Simple microservice permissions")
 3. Click "Create function" and wait about 15 seconds; you should be greeted with a "Congratulations" message.